cardano-foundation/CIPs/CPS-????/README.md

 In a nut shell, you use a staking script **AS** a spending script.
 The transaction level logic would be in the staking script.
 Meanwhile, the spending script just checks that both the required staking script is executed AND 0 ADA is withdrawn from the rewards address within the transaction.
 The withdrawal of the 0 ADA is necessary to force the staking script to be executed.

 The only requirement to use this technique is that the script address must have been created using the `s'` spending script and the `s''` staking script.
-The staking address DOES NOT need to actually have rewards or even be delegated for this technique to work.
+The staking address DOES NOT need to actually have rewards or even be delegated/registered for this technique to work.

 With this method, the main computation is only executed once no matter how many UTxOs are spent from the script address.

 #### The Drawbacks

 1. This technique now means that everything requires two plutus scripts instead of just one.
 While the spending script can be made extremely small, this doesn't change the fact that two are now needed.
 2. This technique DOES NOT stop the redundant executions; the spending script will still redundantly check if the required staking script was executed.
-This trick just minimizes the cost of the redundant executions by moving the heavy computation into a script that is only executed once per transaction.
+This technique just minimizes the cost of the redundant executions by moving the heavy computation into a script that is only executed once per transaction.
 3. This is not the intended use for staking scripts.

 ## Use Cases